ikv1980/madk_laravel/docker/README.md

 # docker-laravel-postgres-nginx
-Simple docker-compose for Laravel, with postgresql, nginx and php-fpm
+Simple docker-compose for Laravel, with MariaDB, phpMyAdmin, Nginx and php-fpm

 # Contents
 + [Pre-requisites](#pre-requisites)